Going into and leaving hospital

 Preparing for your stay

-The hospitals in Essex provide information online about how to prepare for your stay, what you should bring with you, as well as other information on what to expect when you arrive.
+Your hospital should provide you with information about about how to prepare for your stay, what you should bring with you, as well as other information on what to expect when you arrive.
+Contact your local hospital for more information.

 You can also find guidance about going into hospital from: